mafernando/portal-assets/README.md

   gem 'portal-assets'
 ```

-Then import the asset using the `require` directive in `application.js`
+Then import portal assets using the `require` directive in `application.js`:

 ```js